 Complaint resolution.
 Examiners want to see prompt and thorough complaint responses and for management to assess complaints for consumer harm.

-Violations are assessed by on the pervasiveness of the violation, root cause, severity or any consumer harm and duration.
-The greater the weakness in the CMS or consumer impact and the longer or more severe the violation (or consumer harm), and the number of overall violations.
+Violations are assessed by the pervasiveness of the violation, root cause, severity or any consumer harm and duration.
+The greater the weakness in the CMS or consumer impact, the longer or more severe the violation (or consumer harm), and the number of overall violations.

-To learn more about compliance management and how to construct a CMS, check out the Ncontracts webinar, What Is A CMS And Why You Should Have One.
+To learn more about compliance management and how to construct a CMS, tune in to Ncontracts’ webinar, What Is A CMS And Why You Should Have One.